Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 The good news is that consumer advocacy organizations like HighYa are hot on the tails of these trial-based anti-aging products, and are intent on getting the word out to as many as people as possible before falling prey to these crooks.

-To summarize, what have we learned about trial-based anti-aging products in this article?
+To summarize, what have we learned about these anti-aging products in this article?

 So where does this leave you?

-With this in mind, it’s our opinion that trial-based anti-aging products should be avoided altogether.
+With this in mind, based on our research and experience, it’s our opinion that if any trial-based anti-aging product has any of the attributes described in this article, it should be avoided altogether.